-I can now characterize the allocation the planner would like to implement in the presence of sentiment.
-A planner subject to the same constraints as agents, with prices determined by market-clearing as in the decentralized case, evaluates welfare using its own expectations and thus takes the previous uninternalized effects into account.
-These objects are crucial to characterize optimal policy in this setting.35
+to the same constraints as agents, with prices determined by market-clearing as in the decentralized case, evaluates welfare using its own expectations and thus takes the previous uninternalized effects into account.
+These objects are crucial to characterize optimal policy in this setting.